DonaldWere/AML_2019_Group4/README.md

 # AML_2019_Group4

 ## Gradient descent implementation in python
-Gradient descent is one of the key useful ideologies in machine learning.
+</p>Gradient descent is one of the key useful tools in machine learning.
 </p>In machine learning, gradient descent is very important when optimizing functions.
 </p>It is employed to determine the best parameters to fit in a model to reduce the prediction error
 <p align="center">